 Fairfield currently has an unconditional license to operate its water system.
-During operational year 2018, Fairfield's drinking water met all federal and state standards as established by the USEPA and Ohio Environmental Protection Agency (OEPA).
+During operational year 2023, Fairfield's drinking water met all federal and state standards as established by the USEPA and Ohio Environmental Protection Agency (OEPA).

 The OEPA requires regular sampling to ensure the safety of drinking water.
 At no time did testing find contaminants exceeding acceptable ranges.
-Below is a listing of information about items defined by the OEPA as contaminants detected in the City of Fairfield's drinking water during 2018.
+The chart to the right contains information about items defined by the OEPA as contaminants detected in the City of Fairfield's drinking water during 2023.
 Samples were collected at the plant tap and in the distribution system as required by the OEPA.
 Data is the result of monitoring required by the OEPA, some of which is not required to be monitored every year.